 Expectations of marriage have changed significantly over the past few decades.
 For many generations, marriage was a means of gaining status, financial security, or a stable environment for raising children.
 In recent decades, the intentions of many individuals getting married have shifted to include friendship, having a confidante, romance, and, for some, finding a “soul-mate.”
 There is a common assumption reinforced by romantic novels and movies that “finding the right one” will lead to happiness.

 Eli Finkel, a psychology professor at Northwestern University, has shown us that expectations of marriage have increased in the past few decades, while the time that people invest in their marriages has decreased (Finkel, 2017).
 These changes have correlated with all-time levels of dissatisfaction with being married.
 Internationally recognized relationship therapist Esther Perel seconds that observation.
 She tells us that expectations have risen worldwide, and that they are particularly high in the United States.
 She identifies this as a problematic trend (Perel, 2017).

 At the other extreme, research at the University of North Carolina's Couples Lab warns us not to expect too little of marriage.
 Donald Baucom advised us that people get what they expect, and when expectations are too low, unacceptable situations often result.
 Specifically, these findings were relevant to anyone in abusive relationships.
 Those who continue to tolerate emotional, verbal, or physical abuse will likely continue to be treated badly.
 This research emphasizes that we should at the very least expect kindness and respect.

 Psychologist Jim McNulty of Florida State University drew some interesting conclusions from his studies of newlywed couples over a four-year period (McNulty, 2016).
-He concluded that high standards don't work in a marriage if partners have poor communication skills, a high level of stress, or little time to devote to the relationship.
-His advice was to match your expectations with your (and your spouse’s) ability to deliver time, effort, and social skill to the relationship.
+He concluded that high standards don't work in a marriage if partners have poor communication skills, a high level of stress, or too little time to devote to the relationship.
+His advice was to match your expectations with your (and your spouse’s) ability to deliver time, effort, and social skills to the relationship.
 That advice is consistent with Finkel’s work, although it requires being honest with yourself about your willingness to put forth the time and effort.